2024 & 2025 TOURS:

 From above left: Orkney’s best-loved bird, the puffin, always feature in our itineraries; a typical group enjoying the Old Man of Hoy; Skara Brae and other 5,000 year-old Neolithic sites are a must; and finally gannets at Noup Head gannetry on Westray.

-Steve has completed a ‘World Host’ customer-service training course, in order to maintain both Orcadian Wildlife’s and the Peedie House self-catering’s highest standards of customer care.
+Steve has completed a ‘World Host’ customer-service training course, in order to maintain Orcadian Wildlife’s highest standards of customer care.

-Our 2020 schedule (17th season of operation) is now available and includes other tours as listed below.
-Small group size is one of our strengths, typically in 2019 in Orkney up to 6 persons only (7 max).
+Our 2024 schedule (21st season of operation) is now AVAILABLE.
+Small group size is one of our strengths, typically in 2023 in Orkney to 5 persons only as we use an Electric Vehicle as part of our carbon emission reduction plan (for more details click here).
 To view our schedule please click here.
 Please look at our testimonials (also to the right of the page) or check out our Trip Advisor page – we offer relaxed, tailor-made wildlife and activity holidays for small groups of people.
 Prices are all-inclusive of accommodation, transport within Orkney (or elsewhere), meals and guiding, and may be found on the ‘Wildlife Tours Availability‘ tab.

 What makes a holiday in Orkney with Orcadian Wildlife different?

-- We keep groups small (typically 6 guests only) on purpose in order to enable you to see more – you will see lots of memorable sights with us, whatever the time of year.
+- We keep groups small (usually 5 guests only) on purpose in order to enable you to see more – you will see lots of memorable sights with us, whatever the time of year.
 We specialise in a blend of wildlife and culture.

 - We listen to you carefully about exactly what you’d like to see and where you would like to go – there are no sites on set days.
 Visiting islands is included and great fun!